LogtalkDotOrg/logtalk.org/_pages/embedding.md

 $ cat logtalk_resources.pl ../collect_app_files/app_resources.pl > resources.pl
 ```

-With all the code in a single file, we can now compiled it into a `.qlf` file:
+With all the code in a single file, we can now compile it into a `.qlf` file:

 ```shell
 $ swipl -q -g "qcompile(resources)" -t halt